-Jim Rhodes helps with the Program in Seventy Two Hours because his family is being held hostage by the government.
+Jim Rhodes helps with the Program in 72 Hours because his family is being held hostage by the government.

 A Growing Affection has the Fire Daimyo's daughter kidnapped by the Big Bad.
 The price for the girl's safety?
 That the Fire Nation and Hidden Leaf Village stay out of the coming war.

 Gary Oldman ups this trope's usual ante in Air Force One: "When you talk to the President, you might remind him that I am holding his wife, his daughter, his chief of staff, his national security advisor, his classified papers - and his baseball glove!"
 And it's that last part that really pisses everyone off.